iytech/iytech/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/3JXHcH0P03IxIbDOW1/giphy.gif" width="30">.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- 💡 fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 fact: I'm a graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

-- 🌱 I’m currently learning JavaScript, Reactjs, and Nodejs.
+- 🌱 I’m currently learning and working with JavaScript, Reactjs, Flutter, and Nodejs.

 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.